tyrylu/pyfmodex/readme.md

 ------------
 For installation, first make sure that you have the fmod ex library for you platform somewhere on your path, so python will be able to find it.
 For download visit http://fmod.org/fmod-downloads.html.
 Ignore everything except the fmod ex api, there are numerous things which will try to distract you.
-Next, execute: setup.py install.
-You might be required to add python as first think of this command.
-And on linux don't forget to run this command with superuser rights (sudo or su root).
+Then, install it via pip or easy_install, or, you can always use the setup.py way.
+Don't forget superuser rights, if they're needed.
 Usage
 -----
-To verify if everythink works, open python interactive interpreter and try importing pyfmodex:
+To verify if everything works, open python interactive interpreter and try importing pyfmodex:
 ```python
 import pyfmodex
 ```
 If there is no error, good.
 It worked.
-Playing a sound is a little bit complicated, but nothing horrible:
+Playing a sound is a little bit more complicated, than the import, but nothing horrible:
 ```python
 import pyfmodex
 system = pyfmodex.System()